nele1234/survey/readme.md

-My application is going to be anket, any user can answer it annonimly and get average results untill that moment.
-If user want to post some anket he has to make registration and log to page..
+My application is going to be anket, any customer can answer it annonimly and get average results untill that moment.
+If customer want to post some anket he has to make registration and log to page.